A Few Past Graduate Alumni

 (PhD 1963) was appointed the William R. Kenan Jr. Professor of Sociology at Notre Dame in 1976 becoming the University's first female holder of an endowed professorship.
 She retired in December, 2012 and died on October 29, 2014.
 She was one of the nation's leading scholars in the sociology of family, specifically dealing with the relationship between fathers and their children, gender, and intergenerational exchange relationships.
 Dr. Aldous received several honors for her work, including the Ernest W. Burgess Award for her theories and contributions in family sociology, and Notre Dame's Graduate School Award for Teaching and Scholarship.

-(PhD 1976) is professor and associate chair of sociology, and adjunct professor of computer science at the University of Missouri-Columbia.
+(PhD 1976) is professor and chair of sociology at the University of Missouri.
 He is founder and president of Idea Works, Inc. and has published several programs using intelligent computational strategies to conduct research and teaching in sociology, including Qualrus™ (a qualitative analysis program), Methodologist's Toolchest™, and Connections: Interactive Sociology™.
 His specialty interests are in methodology, statistics, and computing.
 Dr. Brent co-authored computer applications in the social sciences with Ron Anderson (Temple University Press, 1990).

 Kathleen Theide Call